Tricon Residential (TCN) to Release Earnings on Wednesday

-Tricon Residential (TSE:TCN – Get Free Report) is scheduled to release its earnings data before the market opens on Wednesday, August 9th.
-Analysts expect Tricon Residential to post earnings of C$0.19 per share for the quarter.
+Tricon Residential (NYSE:TCN – Get Free Report) is scheduled to be posting its quarterly earnings results before the market opens on Wednesday, August 9th.
+Analysts expect Tricon Residential to post earnings of $0.15 per share for the quarter.

-Tricon Residential (TSE:TCN – Get Free Report) last posted its earnings results on Tuesday, May 9th.
-The company reported C$0.11 EPS for the quarter, missing the consensus estimate of C$0.16 by C($0.05).
-Tricon Residential had a net margin of 75.29% and a return on equity of 18.77%.
-The business had revenue of C$254.92 million during the quarter.
+Tricon Residential (NYSE:TCN – Get Free Report) last posted its earnings results on Tuesday, May 9th.
+The company reported $0.08 earnings per share for the quarter, missing the consensus estimate of $0.12 by ($0.04).
+The business had revenue of $188.51 million for the quarter.
+Tricon Residential had a return on equity of 18.10% and a net margin of 97.08%.
+On average, analysts expect Tricon Residential to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-Separately, BMO Capital Markets upped their price objective on Tricon Residential from C$13.00 to C$13.50 in a report on Thursday, May 11th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Tricon Residential presently has a consensus rating of “Moderate Buy” and an average target price of C$12.79.
+A number of analysts have recently commented on the company.
+Scotiabank restated a “sector outperform” rating and issued a $11.00 price target on shares of Tricon Residential in a report on Friday, June 30th.
+VNET Group restated a “reiterates” rating on shares of Tricon Residential in a report on Monday, June 26th.
+Three investment analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $11.48.

 About Tricon Residential